Priesthood in the Catholic Church: History

-Catholic tradition says the apostles in turn selected other men to succeed them as the bishops (episkopoi, Greek for "overseers") of the Christian communities, with whom were associated presbyters (presbyteroi, Greek for "elders") and deacons (diakonoi, Greek for "servants").
+Catholic tradition says the twelve apostles of the New Testament selected other men to succeed them as the bishops (episkopoi, Greek for "overseers") of the first Christian communities, with whom were associated presbyters (presbyteroi, Greek for "elders") and deacons (diakonoi, Greek for "servants").
 As communities multiplied and grew in size, the bishops appointed more and more presbyters to preside at the Eucharist in place of the bishop in the multiple communities in each region.
 The diaconate evolved as the liturgical assistants of the bishop and his delegate for the administration of church funds and programmes for the poor.
 Today, the rank of "presbyter" is typically what one thinks of as a priest, although church catechism considers both bishops and presbyters as "priests".

+Some Protestant critics have challenged the historical accuracy of the claim of unbroken succession.

-The Pentarchic Church of the three first Holy Synods share the tradition of the sacrament of ordination by which the grace of apostolic succession is secured; this includes the Church of the East (split from the Catholic Church in 424), the Oriental Orthodoxy (split in 451) and the Eastern Orthodox Church (split with the East–West Schism of 1054).
+The churches which recognise the three first Holy Synods shared the tradition of the sacrament of ordination by which the grace of apostolic succession was secured; these include the Church of the East (split from the Catholic Church in 424), the Oriental Orthodoxy (split in 451) and the Eastern Orthodox Church (split with the East–West Schism of 1054).

 During the Protestant Reformation, Martin Luther and William Tyndale advocated the priesthood of all believers, the idea that all baptized Christians are equally part of the sacred priesthood and that ministerial priesthood has no real authority beyond that of the congregation.
 This was a complex and controversial matter, contributing to further schisms within the Reformation movement of the Church.
 The Lutheran-Evangelical Swedish Church maintains the sacrament of ordination and the doctrine of Apostolic Succession, as does the Anglican Church.
 The doctrine is interpreted in various ways by different Protestant denominations, with some dropping apostolic succession and holy orders as a sacrament, as per example the Church of Norway and Denmark who keep their respective Monarchs as Pontiffs, sovereign heads of the church-hierarchy.
 There are different requirements for the performance of the Eucharistic ceremony to be valid among different kinds of Christian denominations, in regard of who are to oversee the sanctity of the Eucharist and stand as guarantor that the Holy Service is properly performed.
 There are significant differences particularly concerning the strictness/liberality of who is welcome to receive the sacraments.